polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/polkadot-launch.md

     git clone https://github.com/paritytech/polkadot-launch.git
     ```

+1. Change to the root directory of the `polkadot-launch` repository by running the following command:

+    ```
+    cd polkadot-launch
+    ```

-1. Verify that you have either yarn or npm installed by running either of the following commands:
+1. Verify that you have either `yarn` or `npm` installed by running either of the following commands:

     ```
     yarn --version